 Notification will be emailed by the Wednesday, two weeks prior to the commencement of second semester.

 Please note: if applying for second semester entry please apply for your course online via the “APPLY – FIND OUT HOW” button, (please search for your course in the course finder to reach the appropriate “APPLY – FIND OUT HOW” page).

-If you wish to apply for Special Consideration this application procedure is in addition to the application for admission process and should be emailed to the University Admissions Centre at firstname.lastname@example.org.
-Please see University Admission Centre Certification Guidelines to ensure you provide the correct documentation.
+If you wish to apply for Special Consideration this application procedure is in addition to the application for admission process and should be emailed to the Admissions Office at firstname.lastname@example.org.
+Please see Scanned documents and certification requirements and guidelines to ensure you provide the correct documentation.